khalby786/scrolltotop.js/README.md

+# DO NOT USE NOW, UNDER CONSTRUCTION.
+THIS VERSION IS DEPRECATED.

 # scrolltotop.js

 <b>scrolltotop.js</b> is a lightweight interactive scroll to top button which requires the calling of just a function: ```scrolltotop()```.